Merrick Garland: Appointment

 On September 6, 1995, President Bill Clinton nominated Garland to the U.S. Court of Appeals for the District of Columbia seat vacated by his longtime mentor Abner J. Mikva.
-Justice Brennan, for whom Garland clerked, recommended Garland for the position in a letter to Clinton.
+Justice Brennan, for whom Garland had clerked, recommended Garland for the position in a letter to Clinton.
 The American Bar Association (ABA) Standing Committee on the Federal Judiciary unanimously gave Garland a "well-qualified" committee rating, its highest.

 On December 1, 1995, Garland received a hearing regarding the nomination before the Senate Judiciary Committee.
 In Senate confirmation hearings Garland said that the Supreme Court justices whom he most admired were Justice Brennan, for whom he clerked, and Chief Justice John Marshall.
 Garland also expressed admiration for the writing style of Justice Oliver Wendell Holmes Jr. However, Senate Republicans did not schedule a vote on Garland's confirmation, not because of concerns over Garland's qualifications, but because of a dispute over whether to fill the seat.

 After winning the November 1996 presidential election, Clinton renominated Garland on January 7, 1997.
-He was confirmed on March 19, 1997 by a 76–23 vote.
-The majority of Republican senators voted to confirm Garland, including Senators John McCain, Orrin Hatch, Susan Collins, and Jim Inhofe.
+He was confirmed on March 19, 1997, by a 76–23 vote.
+The majority of Republican senators voted to confirm Garland, including senators John McCain, Orrin Hatch, Susan Collins, and Jim Inhofe.
 Senators Mitch McConnell, Chuck Grassley, and Jeff Sessions were among those who voted against Garland.
 All of the 23 "no" votes came from Republicans, and all were said to be based "on whether there was even a need for an eleventh seat" on the D.C.
 Circuit.
 He received his judicial commission on March 20, 1997.

-Service as chief judge
+Service as chief judge of the D.C.
+Circuit

 Garland became chief judge of the D.C.
 Circuit on February 12, 2013.
-As chief judge, Garland announced in May 2013 that the D.C.
+In May 2013 he announced that the D.C.
 Circuit had unanimously decided to provide the public with same-day audio recordings of oral arguments in the court.
-As chief judge, Garland was an active member of the Judicial Conference of the United States, and was involved in the formulation of new rules to protect federal judicial branch employees from workplace harassment, which were adopted in the wake of multiple sexual misconduct allegations against Judge Alex Kozinski.
+During his term, he was an active member of the Judicial Conference of the United States, and was involved in the formulation of new rules to protect federal judicial branch employees from workplace harassment, which were adopted in the wake of multiple sexual misconduct allegations against Judge Alex Kozinski.
 Garland's seven-year term as chief judge ended on February 11, 2020, with Judge Sri Srinivasan succeeding him.
 Garland continued to serve as an active member of the court until his retirement.